Welcome to the A to Z of Bonsai.

 FERTILIZER - SOLID - Sold in powder, granule or block/cake form.

-Applied to the surface they provide a gradual feed each time it rains and their visibility on the surface helps decide when a new application is necessary.
+Applied to the surface they provide a gradual feed each tiME it rains and their visibility on the surface helps decide when a new application is necessary.

 In order not to detract from the tree image or be eaten by birds, these fertilizers can be housed in specifically designed FERTILIZER BASKETS.